gwcbi/haphpipe/README.md

 ##### hp_assemble_amplicons

+Assemble contigs using reference sequence and amplicon regions.
+Input is contigs and reference sequence in FASTA format and amplicon regions in GTF format.

 ##### hp_assemble_scaffold

 Scaffold contigs using reference sequence.
-Input is contigs in FNA format and reference sequence in FASTA format.
+Input is contigs in FASTA format and reference sequence in FASTA format.
 Output is scaffold assembly, alligned scaffold, imputed scaffold, and padded scaffold in FASTA format.

 ##### hp_align_reads

+Map reads to reference sequence.
+Input is reads in FASTQ format and reference sequence in FASTA format.

 ##### hp_call_variants

+Variant calling from alignment.
+Input is alignment file in BAM format and reference sequence in FASTA format.
+Output is a VCF format file.

 ##### hp_vcf_to_consensus

+Generate a consensus sequence from a VCF file.
+Input is a VCF file.
+Output is the consensus sequence in FASTA format.

 ##### hp_refine_assembly

+Map reads to a denovo assembly or reference alignment.
+Assembly or alignment is iteratively updated.
+Input is reads in FASTQ format and reference sequence (assembly or reference alignment) in FASTA format.
+Output is refined assembly in

 ##### hp_finalize_assembly

+Finalize consensus, map reads to consensus, and call variants.
+Input is reads in FASTQ format and reference sequence in FASTA format.
+Output is finalized reference sequence, alignment, and variants (in FASTA, BAM, and VCF formats, respectively).

+### hp_haplotype

+Assembly stages.

+##### hp_predict_haplo

 ### hp_annotate